worthyag/SixLove/draftReport.md

-A **model** in Django is defined as acting as the "**the interface of your data*"[19].
+A **model** in Django is defined as the "**the interface of your data*"[19].
 It is an object that defines the structure of the data in a Django app.
-This means that models are responsible for maintaining the entire application’s data for which enables you to perform CRUD operations on the data.
+This means that models are responsible for maintaining the entire application’s data and enables you to perform CRUD operations on the data.

 A **view** in Django is the user interface (UI).
 More specifically, it is a handler function that accepts HTTP requests, processes them, and returns the HTTP response.
 The view uses models to retrieve data, and then renders them to the UI using templates.
-Views in Django also have the functionality to create HTML pages, populating a HTML template dynamically.
+Views in Django also have the functionality to create HTML pages, populating a HTML template dynamically- this is what I have done so far.

+A **template** in Django is a file that defines the structure of the UI.
+It can be a file of any type, though in this project I have used HTML files.
+Templates are able to receive data from the view and render it to the UI.